Jmuccigr/jmuccigr.github.io/_posts/2020-04-10-Weekly-Periodicity.md

 > [@crick247](https://twitter.com/Crick247/status/1247193242279559174): Two mondays in a row that death numbers drop by over 30% (perhaps due to registry office closed for weekend).
 Usual seen a sharp spike in numbers on Tuesdays.
 Is there one coming tomorrow? ![](https://pbs.twimg.com/media/EU7rpD2WAAAUb2i?format=jpg&name=small)

 Then John Burn Murdoch (who's doing some great COVID-19 graphics for the Financial Times) [noted it](https://twitter.com/jburnmurdoch/status/1247681939575910402) for the US, and that's where I picked it up.
-Later that night as I was looking at the latest Italy data, it occurred to me that the same thing, the "Tuesday Effect" is happening here.
+Later that night as I was looking at the latest Italy data, it occurred to me that the same thing, the "Tuesday Effect," is happening here.

 ## Italy